 I’d also be eager to find some common ground.
 Maybe we both care deeply about stopping violence against women, or we’re both in the middle of reading the same book, or we’re both obsessed with SEC football.
 Commonalities like these remind us that we’ve got more to talk about than our differences.

 You’ve noted the virgin/whore dichotomy so prevalent in Christian culture.
-At RLC a few months back, Kristen Howerton amplified the voice of Elizabeth Smart, who has spoken out about how this particular church teaching shaped her self-worth.
+At RLC a few months back, we spoke out about how this particular church teaching shaped Elizabeth Smart’s self-worth.
 Can you suggest a more biblical narrative about female sexuality the church might choose instead?

 I’m still thinking through the rest of it, and would welcome the perspectives of others on this, but I think an alternative is to move away from equating virginity with sexual wholeness (and therefore something that can be lost or given or taken away in a single moment) and instead focus on the path of holiness.
 Holiness, to me, means committing every area of my life— from sex, to food, to time, to work—to the lordship of Jesus.
 It means asking how I might love God and love my neighbors in those areas so that the Spirit can grow love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control in the sacred soil of everyday life.
 So holiness can’t be reduced to a single decision or sex act, and it can’t be rendered into a list of rules.
 It’s a way of life, filled with twists and turns, mistakes and growth, uncertainty and reward.